imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/generating_safe_entropy.md

 >[You are not a good source of entropy.](https://bitcointalk.org/index.php?topic=311000.msg3345309#msg3345309)

 Use a combination of any or all to generate your own source of entropy:
-- Random keyboard smashing<sup>1</sup>
-  - Remember to use SHIFT randomly for some uppercase and special characters.
-  - Please don't break your keyboard.
 - Using KeePassX built-in password generator (with all entropy settings enabled, and the length set to maximum).
 - Rolling dice, flipping a coin and recording those numbers.
   - According to Christian Lundkvist, if you roll a set of 5 dice 10 times, you will get more than 128 bits of entropy, which should be sufficient for generating seeds/private keys.
+- Keyboard Smashing.
+Despite what Ian Coleman said, keyboard smashing is fine when you combine it with other safe methods (like rolling dice).
+There are two ways to do keyboard smashing:
+ - Random physical keyboard smashing
+   - Remember to use SHIFT randomly for some uppercase and special characters.
+   - Please don't break your keyboard.
  - Mouse smashing with a virtual keyboard, like the Florence Virtual Keyboard in Tails OS.
    - To access the virtual keyword in Tails OS, click the keyboard icon on top of the screen.
 - You can also try using the Unix system entropy generation `/dev/urandom` by running this script in a command line terminal (in Tails OS, you can access Terminal by Applications -> Favorites -> Terminal).